Future developments in Singapore: Refurbishment of wafer fabrication parks

 Announced on 1 November 2019, JTC will be refurbishing its four existing wafer fabrication parks in Pasir Ris, Tampines, Woodlands, and North Coast.
 The improvements include sheltered walkways, cycling paths, additional trees by the roadside, and more lifestyle amenities.

 Enhancement works for all four parks are expected to be completed by 2025.

+Northern Tuas Basin Reclamation

+Scheduled to begin in phases from 2025 and be fully completed by 2029, reclamation works near the Northern Tuas Basin carried out by JTC Corporation will provide additional 172 hectares of industrial land and improve network connections to the upcoming Tuas South and Tuas Port.

 Redevelopment of Defu Industrial Estate (Defu Industrial Park)

 Identified by the Government for redevelopment in 2012, Defu Industrial Estate will be transformed over the next 15 to 20 years along the vision of "A Green and Sustainable Industrial Park of Tomorrow".
 The redeveloped industrial park will be renamed Defu Industrial Park.
 Existing factories will be progressively replaced with newer and more modern industrial complexes, with the entire industry park featuring landscaped greenery and environmentally sustainable features.

 Defu Industrial Park will be split into three key zones.
 The Northern and Central Zone will house strategic industries such as logistics, precision engineering, info-communications and media, electronics, clean energy and biomedical, while the Southern Zone will be set aside for new modern industrial complexes to house the existing industrial enterprises.

 The redevelopment will be carried out in three phases with Phase 1 nearing completion.
 219 factories out of the existing 1,046 factories, will be relocated to two new complexes that are nearing completion.
 Bedok Food City will house the factories that are in the food industry, while Defu Industrial City will house factories in the general industries.

 The total amount of factory floor space of the new industry park will be increased to 2.1 million square-metre.